Thomas Anthony Durkin

-Thomas Anthony Durkin is a criminal defense attorney in Chicago.
-He specializes in civil rights and domestic terrorism cases.
+Thomas Anthony Durkin (September 3, 1946 – July 21, 2025) was an American criminal defense attorney based in Chicago.
+He specialized in civil rights and domestic terrorism cases.
+Durkin's pro bono efforts to defend several Guantanamo Bay detainees attracted national attention.
+He was also a law professor and Distinguished Practitioner in Residence at Loyola University Chicago School of Law.

+Early life

-Durkin graduated from Chicago's Leo Catholic High School in 1964 and received a Bachelor of Arts degree from the University of Notre Dame in 1968.
+Durkin was born on September 3, 1946, on the South Side of Chicago, and graduated from Leo Catholic High School in 1964.
+He received a Bachelor of Arts degree from the University of Notre Dame in 1968.
 He attended the University of San Francisco School of Law from 1970 to 1973, and received the degree of Juris Doctor in June 1973.

+Legal career

-From April, 1978, to March, 1984, he served as an Assistant United States Attorney for the Northern District of Illinois under United States Attorneys Thomas P. Sullivan and Dan K. Webb.
-Since September 2010, he has been a Graduate Student at Large and a Returning Scholar at the University of Chicago.
+From April 1978 to March 1984, he served as an Assistant United States Attorney for the Northern District of Illinois under United States Attorneys Thomas P. Sullivan and Dan K. Webb.
+Beginning in September 2010, he was a Graduate Student at Large and a Returning Scholar at the University of Chicago.

-Durkin has been admitted by the U.S. Department of Defense to The Pool of Qualified Civilian Defense Counsel to Practice Before the Military Commissions, and presently serves on the National Association of Criminal Defense Lawyer's Select Committee on National Security.
-He also serves as a member of the Advisory Committee of the Center for Civil and Human Rights of the University of Notre Dame Law School.
-Durkin continues to serve as a panel attorney for the Federal Defender Program, Inc., for the United States District Court for the Northern District of Illinois in Chicago; and is a member of the National Association of Criminal Defense Lawyers, the American Bar Association's Committees on Criminal Justice and International Law, the Illinois State Bar Association's Human Rights Section Council and the Union League Club of Chicago's Public Affairs Subcommittee on the Administration of Justice.

-Durkin is a fellow of the American College of Trial Lawyers.
-He also teaches National Security Law, and is the Distinguished Practitioner in Residence at Loyola University Chicago School of Law, where he serves as Co-Founder and Co-Director of its National Security and Civil Rights Program.
+Durkin was admitted by the U.S. Department of Defense to The Pool of Qualified Civilian Defense Counsel to Practice Before the Military Commissions, and at the time of his death was serving on the National Association of Criminal Defense Lawyer's Select Committee on National Security.
+He also served as a member of the Advisory Committee of the Center for Civil and Human Rights of the University of Notre Dame Law School.
+Durkin served until his death as a panel attorney for the Federal Defender Program, Inc., for the United States District Court for the Northern District of Illinois in Chicago; and was a member of the National Association of Criminal Defense Lawyers, the American Bar Association's Committees on Criminal Justice and International Law, the Illinois State Bar Association's Human Rights Section Council and the Union League Club of Chicago's Public Affairs Subcommittee on the Administration of Justice.
+Durkin was a fellow of the American College of Trial Lawyers.
+He also taught National Security Law, and was the Distinguished Practitioner in Residence at Loyola University Chicago School of Law, where he served as Co-Founder and Co-Director of its National Security and Civil Rights Program.

-Durkin's pro bono efforts to defend several Guantanamo Bay detainees have attracted national attention.